-Quantum Leap: Oxford University Teleports Information in Groundbreaking Experiment! - YaNoticias
+Quantum Leap: Oxford University Teleports Information in Groundbreaking Experiment! - YANoticias

 - The researchers achieved around 70% fidelity and showcased potential improvements with commercial hardware.

-- Grover’s algorithm was executed using two qubits, emphasizing the capabilities of the experimental setup.
+- Grover’s algorithm was executed using two qubits, emphasising the capabilities of the experimental setup.

 - Future quantum computers and secure communication networks could be developed from this breakthrough, though challenges like high error rates remain.